 - Reproductive disorders

 Generally speaking, obesity makes pets unhappy, leads to a lower quality of life and results in reduced life expectancy.
+Read about how to assess average cat weight.

 Pet obesity statistics Australia